Recently, I had a friend ask me for help because her website rankings were tanking.

 The good news is that you can audit your link profile and use Google’s disavow tool to prevent or reverse any penalties.

-But if you use it the wrong way, you can do more harm to your site than good.
+If you use it the wrong way, you can do more harm to your site than good.
 You’ll want to make sure you’re careful when using the tool.

 This article will teach you how to use the tool well.